greywillfade/sally/content/blog/2019-04-28-five-months-at-monzo.md

 ### So what's the catch? 🤔
 In a lot of the interviews I've done I've been asked the old classic of _"what do you find the most challenging about working here?"_ (which is a great question to ask, by the way).
 Everyone's answer to this will be different, but for me it's a combination of the pace, the ambiguity, and the self-doubt that comes when you're surrounded by such smart people.

 Days are full-on and we work hard (but within sensible working hours and without glorifying burnout!); there's a definite sense of operating at pace.
-Because of the amount of poeple I manage and because I'm across a couple of areas of the business I spend a lot of time in meetings.
+Because of the amount of people I manage and because I'm across a couple of areas of the business I spend a lot of time in meetings.
 Fridays are my only real 'doing' day.

 Because you're trusted and given a lot of autonomy, you can also find yourself in situations where it's on you to work out what's needed and how to get there; things are rarely spoon-fed.